Applied Psychology (APSY-GE)

 Repeatable for additional credit: Yes

-APSY-GE 3610 Externship in Counseling Psychology (0 Credits)
+APSY-GE 3610 Externship in Clinical/Counseling Psychology (0 Credits)

-The course focuses on advanced knowledge in counseling assessment and therapy, appreciation for contemporary issues in professional development, fostering skills in peer-supervision and support, and improving clinical case presentation skills.
+The course focuses on advanced knowledge in clinical work, appreciation for contemporary issues in professional development, fostering skills in peer-supervision and support, and improving clinical case presentation skills.
 Students participate in an active, seminar-style discussion on clinical cases and professional issues.
-Students provide peer support and supervision of cases treated within an externship placement and formally make case presentations with an opportunity for feedback.
+Students provide peer support and supervision of cases from external placements and make formal case presentations with opportunity for feedback.

 Grading: Grad Steinhardt Pass/Fail